distributedgallery/distributedgallery.github.io/content/artworks/chaos/index.md

 The chaos machine has also been the subject of an art book prefaced by the french philosopher Bernard Aspe and readable below.

+One of the two Chaos machine was exhibited and sold at Phillips during [Ex-Machina: A History of Generative Art in July 2022](https://www.phillips.com/detail/the-distributed-gallery/UK090322/20)

 ## links

 [download the book](book.pdf) | [upload your tracks](https://chaos.distributedgallery.com/#/) | [browse the GitHub repo](https://github.com/distributedgallery/chaos-machine)